Actual Physical Control Laws — Scottsdale, Tempe, Phoenix, AZ

-Each state has its' own definition of Actual Physical Control.
+Each state has its own definition of Actual Physical Control (APC).
 In a DUI setting and especially in Arizona, this term is misunderstood.
-Our office was responsible for winning the case some years ago which at least began to define this ethereal term.
+Our office was responsible for winning the case some years ago that helped give this term a more concrete definition.

 What is Actual Physical Control?

 In a DUI case, the cop must be able to prove beyond a reasonable doubt that an accused drunk driver was “driving” or in “actual physical control” of the vehicle.